rmaicle/dlang-guide/conventions.md

 The source codes presented here are meant for teaching and learning.
 Experienced programmers might therefore see violations and/or divergence from common and proper programming practice.

-1. Syntax format is displayed in a block.
-Optional parameters are enclosed in square brackets `[]`.
-Required parameters are enclosed in angle brackets `<>`.
-When the ellipses symbol `...` is used, it means can be _more_ than one.
-Commands or other items are shown in plain text.
-2. Comments are used to explain some code even though the code is discussed in the text.
+1. Comments are used to explain some code even though the code is discussed in the text.
 This is intentional.
 The source code comments are meant to be a summary or a quick note to the reader of what is happening on a line of code.
-3. Use of `...` in program source code means that 'other code goes here'.
+2. Use of `...` in program source code means that 'other code goes here'.

 {% comment %}